What Are Innovative Coatings & Finishes for Cosmetic Boxes in 2026?

 #3 - Soft‑Touch

-Soft-touch finishes combine velvety texture with muted matte to create a fusion of feel and look.
+Soft-touch cosmetic packaging finishing combine velvety texture with muted matte to create a fusion of feel and look.
 Through this tactile experience, customers are encouraged to slow down and touch.
 Compared to flat or shiny boxes, it stands out precisely because it feels different.
 By combining it with embossing or foiling, the experience can be elevated even further.
 A subscription box that aims to create a memory works well with this method.

 #4 - Drip Off

-Drip off is a clever technique that drops one finish (usually matte) off in certain areas, revealing the base (like gloss).
+Drip off is a clever cosmetic box finishing technique that drops one finish (usually matte) off in certain areas, revealing the base (like gloss).
 The result is a design that shows contrast, shiny logos on matte backgrounds, for instance, without extra layers.
 It's subtle yet effective.
 Great when you want emphasis without heavy gloss.

 #5 - Spot Gloss